Cinux-Chosan/learning/Mongodb/mongoose.md

   test: {
     type: String,
     index: true,
-    unique: true // Unique index.
+    unique: true, // Unique index.
 If you specify `unique: true`
-    // specifying `index: true` is optional if you do `unique: true` }
+    // specifying `index: true` is optional if you do `unique: true` },
 });
 ```